nickassafkirk/Cartel-Coffee/README.md

 **`#1d1d1d`:** This very dark grey color is used for the coffee menu section background.
 It was chosen to emulate a coffee pegboard that is popular in many contemporary cafes and specifically the menu that is depicted in the homepage carousel 1 image.
 A darker indent style border is used to create a sense of negative relief to further emmulate this pegboard style menu.

+**`#007bff`:** A darker browser default blue color has been used for links on the submit.html and about.html pages and the covid-19 alert where the preferred link color `--buttonblue` did not provide adequate contrast against lighter backgrounds.

 ### Use of colors: